eadmund/spki/README.md

 its advantages are a clearer & more practical trust model and a rather more human-readable certificate format.

-I'm indebted to Inferno's spki(2), whose API I have deliberately, mimicked, making it more Go-like as seemed meet.
+I'm indebted to Inferno's spki(2), whose API I have deliberately mimicked, making it more Go-like as seemed meet.

 ## Usage